GoncaloVCorreia/LLM-Path-Finder/README.md

 This project is a local **Retrieval-Augmented Generation (RAG)** pipeline built to help users locate files and folders using natural language.
 If you ever find yourself asking:

 > “Where did I put my medical results?”
-> “What folder has my notes from the First Semestre?”
+> “What folder has my notes from the First Semester?”

 This tool uses an LLM to **search your local documents** semantically, even if you don’t remember file names or folder locations.

 ---

-## 🎯 Project Goal
+## Project Goal

 The aim is simple:
 Let the user set a root directory, then enable an LLM to **understand the structure and content of your files and folders**—and answer questions like a personal file assistant.